Felipeasg/tonfit-rte/README.md

 Enter in the tonfit rte project directory cloned with git.

-> Check the usb device created by linux to your USB to Serial Converter and check the `flash_hex` target in the makefile to match with it
+> Check the usb device created by linux to your USB to Serial Converter and change the `flash_hex` target in the makefile to match with it

 ```shell
 $ cd tonfit_rte